ddwalk77/streaming-02-multiple-processes/README.md

 In general, we're successful and six new records get inserted.

+- Task 1: Explore the output from concurrent processes.
+    - Were activities performed in an order?
+Each process called by each user calls the same process if insert pet
+    - Does the order vary on multiple runs?
+The order of insert pet is the same process each time however each user is inserting different information at the same time
+    - What would happen if a process - or machine - dies?
+The process would stop where the machine died
+    - Is information lost?
+I imagine information loss will depend on the code and where it was running These considerations are important when deciding how to implement distributed analytics solutions.

 ## Second Run
+Concurrent Multiprocess

 For the second run, modify the task_duration to make each task take 3 seconds.
 Run it again.
 With the longer tasks, we now get into trouble - one process will have the database open and be working on it - then when another process tries to do the same, it can't and we end up with an error.

+- Task 2:
+    - Increase the time and see how things go?
+What happens?
+The database becomes locked because the resources are tied up

 ## Document Results After Each Run